Psycho II (novel): Plot summary

 In a mental asylum, psychiatrist Dr. Adam Claiborne has spent the last two decades working with patient Norman Bates (Note: He was committed there at the end of the novel Psycho.) and has hopes of one day becoming famous by curing him.
 His plans come crashing down after Norman strangles a visiting nun with her rosary beads, steals her outfit and walks out.
 Norman gets in the van with another visiting nun, kills her with a tire iron and rapes her dead body.
 While driving away, Norman spots a hitchhiker and picks him up with plans to kill him and use his body to fake his death.

 Later that night, the police find the van on fire with the charred remains of the nun and an unidentified man presumed to be Norman.
 Since this happened at the same time as a massive car pileup, they are exhausting their resources trying to identify the victims to notify their next of kin and cannot get around to positively identifying Norman's remains.

 Across town, Sam and Lila Loomis are murdered by an assailant with a knife.
 Claiborne is convinced that Norman faked his death and proceeded to kill them, but the police are skeptical.
 While surveying the crime scene, they see a news article about a movie being made based on Norman's life.
 Claiborne thinks that Norman is going to Hollywood to kill everybody involved in production, and heads out there to stop him.

 To keep an eye on everything, Claiborne gets a job as a technical consultant on the film.
-He is introduced to the cast and crew, including director Santo Vizzini, who is the spitting image of Norman twenty years before.
+He is introduced to the cast and crew, including director Santo Vizzini, who is the spitting image of what Norman looked like before escaping the asylum.
 Claiborne keeps thinking that something bad is going to happen, but nobody believes him until the movie's producer is killed with a meat cleaver.